codecentric/android-timer/README.md

 Download
 --------

-Currently, this app is not available on Google's Play Store, but you can download the [latest version](https://github.com/codecentric/android-timer/raw/master/android-timer/release/android-timer.apk) of it from the [release directory](https://github.com/codecentric/android-timer/tree/master/android-timer/release) in the repository.
+Currently, this app is not available on Google's Play Store, but you can download the [latest version](https://github.com/codecentric/android-timer/raw/master/android-timer/release/android-timer.apk) from the [release directory](https://github.com/codecentric/android-timer/tree/master/android-timer/release) in the repository.

 Contributing
 ------------